sori424/runLLM/README.md

 docker login ic-registry.epfl.ch
 ```

-Push docker image to the harbor
+Push docker image to the harbor, where you can find all the docker images

 ```
 docker tag <your-tag> ic-registry.epfl.ch/nlp/<your-tag>